-This requirement overlaps with a number of different provisions of the Code:
+This requirement overlaps with a number of different Code provisions:

-- A.1.1: the annual report should include a statement of how the board operates. - A.1.2: the annual report should identify members of the board and board committees. - B.2.4: the annual report should describe the work of the nomination committee. - C.3.8: the annual report should describe the work of the audit committee. - D.2.1: a description of the work of the remuneration committee should be made available.
-[Note: in order to comply with DTR 7.2.7 R this information will need to be included in the corporate governance statement].
+- A.1.1: the annual report should include a statement of how the board operates. - A.1.2: the annual report should identify members of the board and board committees. - B.2.4: the annual report should describe the work of the nomination committee. - C.3.3: the terms of reference of the audit committee, including its role and the authority delegated to it by the board, should be made available. - C.3.8: the annual report should describe the work of the audit committee. - D.2.1: a description of the work of the remuneration committee should be made available.
+[Note: in order to comply with DTR 7.2.7 R this information will need to be included in the corporate governance statement]